bananabenana/Metabolic_modelling_scripts/single_gene_knockout_analysis/README.md

                         Directory of model files to be annotated.
 Can be in .xml, .json or .sbml formats -g GROWTH_MEDIA, --growth_media GROWTH_MEDIA
                         Growth media in which models will be grown to test gene essentiality.
 Provided medias include: LB, M9, BG11, LB_CarveMe, nutrient_media, TSA, TSA_sheep_blood, PMM5_Mendoza, PMM7_Mendoza, CDM_Mendoza.
 Media with SEED IDs are also available by adding _SEED to the media name.
 Example: M9_SEED, LB_SEED, etc.
+  -a ATMOSPHERE, --atmosphere ATMOSPHERE
+                        Growth in aerobic (O2) or anerobic atmosphere (absense of O2).
+Options: [aerobic, anaerobic]

 optional arguments:
   -y YA_NAME, --ya_name YA_NAME